jncraton/computational-thinking-cpsc2020/lectures/07-alternative-execution.md

 - Concatenation can be performed using the `+` operator
 - Duplication can be performed using the `*` operator
-- Comparison can ber performed using standard comparison operators
+- Comparison can be performed using standard comparison operators

 Example
 -------